InsureMO/rainbow-d9/d9-n3/README.md

 > In the examples above, using `codes.hasEndOptions` to find external definitions, which passed to `StandardRoot`.

+> Unless otherwise specified, in markdown, the `@ext.` syntax is only allowed when declaring properties in the first level under a
+> component.
+Many properties of components are complex and require multi-level description.
+In such cases, the `@ext.` syntax is generally
+> not
+> supported.

 ## Form Cell

 `$fc` is a boolean attribute.
 When this attribute is defined (typically with a value of true), the current widget will have